Adrien-25/takecare/README.md

 - ***GOOGLE_ID*** : This variable should contain your Google API client ID.
 It is used for authentication and authorization purposes when integrating with Google services.

-- GOOGLE_SECRET: This variable should contain your Google API client secret.
+- ***GOOGLE_SECRET*** : This variable should contain your Google API client secret.
 It is used in conjunction with the client ID for authentication and authorization with Google.

 - ***MONGODB_URI*** : This variable should contain the connection string for your MongoDB database.
 It allows your Next.js app to connect to the MongoDB database and interact with it.